classtigress/classtigress/README.md

-- 👋 Hi, I’m @classtigress
+- 👋 Hi, I’m @lightcanon
 - 👀 I’m interested in furthering my coding knowledge, focusing on Python.
 I would also like to sharpen my JavaScript and HTML skills.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on various projects that implement financial tools using Python.